-A common theme among complainers is that technology hasn’t progressed as quickly or as far as 1950s-era science fiction predicted it would.
-No, we don’t yet have vacation resorts on the moon or commercially available flying cars, but let’s get realistic: Flying cars would only result in falling cars, and a moon vacation would get really old, really fast (unless you’re a big fan of making sand castles out of regolith).
-The fact is that the futurists of the 1950s were being conservative when they imagined what the new millenium would be like.
-Consider home automation.
-Modern home automation has evolved beyond the simple timer-regulated thermostats and keypad door-locks of previous decades, into something that last century’s science fiction authors wouldn’t believe.
-And don’t think for a second that only houses can benefit from smart technology; more and more home automation systems are being designed with apartment dwellers in mind, and renters are discovering that they don’t have to be millionaires to enjoy technological innovation.
-Here are five areas where you can automate your apartment without having to break the bank.
-Just remember to talk with your apartment manager and double check your rental agreement before you make any changes to the property.
+Smart technology has evolved beyond the simple timer-regulated thermostats and keypad door-locks of previous decades, into something so much more inventive.
+And don’t think for a second that only houses can benefit from these upgrades; more and more systems are designed with apartment dwellers in mind, and renters are discovering that they don’t have to be millionaires to enjoy technological innovation.
+Here are some areas where you can incorporate smart technology in your apartment without breaking the bank.
+Remember to talk with your apartment manager and double check your rental agreement before making any enhancements or changes.

 1. Climate control